Interpretable Early Warnings using Machine Learning in an Online Game-experiment

 \begin{description}[noitemsep] \item[area.]
 The logarithm of the number of active pixels. \item[age.]
 The time from the birth of the composition in the Atlas to $t$. \item[canvas quadrant.]
 Which of the 3 (7 in 2023) canvas extensions the composition is placed in. \item[entropy.]
 The entropy averaged over the sliding window. \item[border corner center.]
 Desirability of locations on the canvas: $1$ for a composition close to a border or a center of the available canvas, $2$ for one close to a corner, $0$ otherwise. \end{description}

-Details, justifications and normalizations for the above variables, as well as additional variables that were implemented but not kept in the training dataset, are discussed in SI section~\ref{secSI:variables}.
-Large correlations might make some variables redundant in the training, which is a criterion to discard a number of variables (see SI section~\ref{secSI:featureselec}).
-The correlation matrix of all the variables used in the training is shown in Fig.~\ref{figSI:correlations}.
+Details, justifications and normalizations for the above variables are in SI Section~\ref{secSI:variables}.
 Note that some variables explicitly relate to critical slowing down, such as the variance, autocorrelation, return rate, and duration of last attack; they are used to assess the presence of this generic signal.